MEI-ASD-2023/project-phase-02-patch/README.md

 #### Anti-entropy optimisation

-Your anti-entropy module should communicate with the network before any message is broadcast, to locate a gossip neighbour which has not already received the broadcast message.
+Your anti-entropy module should communicate with the network before any message is send to other node, to know which message the remote peer is missing.
 This *should* reduce the number of messages in the system, without contradicting the guarantees of the reliable broadcast.

 ```
 ______________________________________________________